GehriJan/template-method-demo/doc/main.typ

   abstract: [
     Oftentimes in modern software projects, the same procedure has to be performed in differing contexts.
     Considering every context by using control structures makes the code less readable, maintainable and scalable.
     #acr("TMDP") solves this problem by introducing an abstract class which contains the template method, a high-level algorithm solving the problem on a general level.
-The different parts of the algorithm are implemented for the different context, ensuring flexibility _and_ scalability.
+The different parts of the algorithm are implemented for the different contexts, ensuring flexibility _and_ scalability.
     To showcase #acr("TMDP"), we implemented a Python program with an abstract class and 3 concrete classes.
 All of them implement a fetch-process-visualize procedure.
     At last, we elaborate on advantages and disadvantages of #acr("TMDP") and refer to related software design patterns.
   ],